 Here’s a list of 5 great memory foam mattresses with NO fiberglass:

 - Puffy.
 Puffy have a range of 3 awesome memory foam mattresses, all made in the USA.
 I talked with their customer service team to confirm there is no fiberglass inside their mattresses: instead they use a mixture of silica and wool.
-Learn more about the Puffy range here.
+You can shop for a Puffy mattress from just $599, and get a free accessory bundle worth up to $455 while you’re at it!

 - Tuft and Needle Original.
 This is a great mattress if you’re looking to buy your memory foam mattress on Amazon.
 You get a 100 night sleep trial, which is actually quite rare for Amazon.
 I’ve seen their customer service reps guarantee in the Amazon questions that there’s no fiberglass in this mattress.
 Do note this is not the case for all T&N mattresses, I’m talking specifically about the ORIGINAL.